OpenTelegramFiles/TGbotPHP/README.md

 is setup the webhook passing in the GET parameter the API TOKEN of telegram, in the "api" variable.

-# this lib is ready to use?
+# this class is ready to use?

 this lib is ready for small use, is W.I.P. and fastly updated.